Gabe Vincent: Los Angeles Lakers (2023–2026)

+Atlanta Hawks (2026)

+On February 5, 2026, Vincent and a future second-round pick were traded to the Atlanta Hawks in exchange for guard Luke Kennard.

 National team career

 Vincent represents the Nigerian national team, D'Tigers.
 On August 24, 2019, he scored 23 points against Poland, including the game-winning three-pointer with 0.3 seconds left.

 He represented the Nigerian team at the 2019 FIBA Basketball World Cup in China.